 Software-Defined Perimeters are hardware and cloud agnostic, fitting any network.

 SDP network architecture has three important components: the SDP Client, the SDP Controller, and the gateway PoP.

-The client verifies each user’s identity and routes whitelisted applications to authorized remote applications.
-This real time configuration ensures the certificate-based mutual TLS VPN only connects to authorized services.
-Network traffic is encrypted and tunneled between the user’s device until reaching the corresponding SDP Gateway.
+The client verifies identities using an Identity Provider, such as Okta, Google, or Azure.
+It routes whitelisted applications to authorized remote connections, ensuring that the certificate-based mutual TLS VPN only connects to authorized services.
+Network traffic is encrypted and tunneled between the user’s device and the corresponding gateway.

-The set of gateways grants access to previously private resources.
+The gateway grants access to previously private resources, allowing employees to have a private and uncongested connection.
 This termination point for the mutual TLS connection from the Client verifies the identity of the requesting device, authorizes the user, and grants access to the requested network.